finn-no/tech.finn.no/_posts/2015-10-16-javascript-from-callback-hell-to-heaven.markdown

 ## Conclusion
 So, ES7 provides a fantastic improvement in simplifying asynchronous code that makes code easier to read and write.
 These features can already be used on the backend with Node and web frameworks like Koa.

+## Credits
+Thanks to Sveinung Røsaker for improving the callback example.